nicolashernandez/PyRATA/docs/user-guide.rst

 Debugging the pattern compilation or the pattern matching
 ------------------

-The logging facility was interrupted in v0.4.
-The following may not work.
+The logging facility was partially interrupted in v0.4.
+The following may not work as expected.

-__For some performance reason, the debugging facility is not available on the pip version but on the github version.__
+__ For some performance reason, the debugging facility is not available on the pip version but on the github version. __

 PyRATA uses the `python logging facility <https://docs.python.org/3/howto/logging.html>`_.